JerryWindyCat/Amateur-Go-Tutorial/README.md

 No coding involved, just so you know :) I can't code at all :)
 You guys can also try Lizzie, Interface of LeelaZero by Annie Wagner ~ it's a really helpful tool~ For other information see the document "Introduction for the repository" :)

+Feel free to contact me for any Go-related discussions, or to send your SGF format game records to jerrywindycat@163.com to ask for my review ~ Completely free and I will try to finish in time ~